 Jared didn’t just compete to win.
 Early in the night he announced that he and his family would match every date auction donation.
 Thanks to that generous contribution, the event raised a grand total of $16,542.40 — a record amount.

-“I got to thinking about Mr. Mensa and it being about a performance,” says Jared.
+“I got to thinking about Mr. Mensa and it being about a performance,” Jared says.
 “That really is what made me decide to compete in it — my background with my family’s foundation and being philanthropic and willing to give back.”

 Jared is grateful for the support he received leading up to the event and for the opportunity raise money for a cause he supports, a sentiment echoed by Mr. Mensa’s fabulously cheeky host, Nguyen Pham, who has emceed the pageant each year since taking home his own Mr. Mensa crown in 2011.